PavelVdovin/CompareVolumeDemo/Readme.txt

 This is the demo program for comparing various files from the specified directory.
-Program parses the specified directory recursevly, builds file indexes, save them in lmdb database and searches for paired files using Longest-Common-Subsequence length based heuristic.
+Program parses the specified directory recursevly, builds file indexes, saves them in lmdb database and searches for paired files using Longest-Common-Subsequence (LCS) length based heuristic.
 All indexes are saved in db and only new/modified files are indexed each time.

+Files are compared both for metadata (file names and modification dates) and for content.
+File content index represents an array of arithmetic hashes calculated for each line of file.
+LSC length of two files are compared using effective algorithm (based on dynamic-programing approach) and the difference is calculated based on this length.
+The common difference between files is a weighted sum of metatadata difference and content difference (content is taken with higher ratio).

 Dependencies:
 - lmdb dev lib ('sudo apt-get install liblmdb-dev' for ubuntu)